-"Come, let us sing to the Lord!
-Let us shout joyfully to the rock of our salvation.
-Let us come to Him with thanksgiving.
-Let us sing psalms of praise to Him."
+"Oh come, let us sing to the LORD; let us make a joyful noise to the rock of our salvation!
+Let us come into his presence with thanksgiving; let us make a joyful noise to him with songs of praise!"
 Psalm 95:1-2

 Pray that many from today’s people group will sing joyfully to the Lord, the rock of their salvation!

 There may very well be no followers of Jesus among the Gilaki people today.
 If there are some, they need prayer support.
 Also, pray for those the Lord will soon draw to himself.
-Pray that scripture and other teaching resources will become available to them.
-Pray the Gilaki people will increasingly hunger to know forgiveness for their sin, forgiveness that only Jesus Christ can offer.
-Pray they will not be satisfied with a religion that offers no forgiveness for sin and no power for living.
+Pray that scripture and other teaching resources would become available to them.
+Pray the Gilaki people would increasingly hunger to know forgiveness for their sin, forgiveness that only Jesus Christ can offer.
+Pray they would not be satisfied with a religion that offers no forgiveness for sin and no power for living.